 In my experience, teams that rely on their ability to reason about their code will also keep complexity low.
 It seems to play out like this: Teams can choose how much intellectual or statistical control they have over their code.
 Day by day, a team’s efforts to keep intellectual control cause them to make design decisions that favor low complexity.

 That observation rests on three assumptions.
 First, complexity builds up over time, arising in both the problem and solution.
 Second, our minds are limited, so it’s easy for complexity to exceed our ability to reason about it.
 And third, there are many possible designs for the same problem, with varying complexity.

-When a team sets out to keep software under intellectual control, it must stay within its complexity budget – the amount of complexity that their limited minds can handle.
-The team scrutinizes new complexity as it arises, seeks out designs that keep it low, and revisits existing code to make it simpler or more consistent.
-At each step on their journey, the team applies software design techniques that help them keep control, such as: abstract data types, information hiding, state-based analysis, separation of concerns, and consistency via patterns ranging from programming idioms through architectural styles.
-Each of these helps the team keep complexity down and maintain their ability to reason about the code.
+When developers set out to keep software under intellectual control, they must stay within their complexity budget – the amount of complexity that their limited minds can handle.
+They scrutinize new complexity as it arises, seek out designs that keep it low, and revisit existing code to make it simpler or more consistent.
+At each step on their journey, they apply software design techniques that help them keep control, such as: abstract data types, information hiding, state-based analysis, separation of concerns, and consistency via patterns ranging from programming idioms through architectural styles.
+Each of these helps them keep complexity down and maintain their ability to reason about the code.

 Complexity also comes from the problem domain.
 There is no natural simplicity in regulations, business requirements, and backwards compatibility.
 If we accept the requirements one by one and translate them into code, complexity quickly takes over.
 If we instead engage in a dialogue with stakeholders to build up an understanding – a theory – of how this problem domain works, then each requirement becomes a data point that either fits our theory or demands that we revise it.
 A theory is compact, generalizes the requirements seen so far, and keeps complexity down.